Honda CRF125F Review (Seat Height, Top Speed, Horsepower, etc) – Worth Buying?

 When it comes to a dirt bike’s horsepower rating, it isn’t as important as you might think.
 Whenever you see a dyno test for a dirt bike, the peak horsepower only comes at a specific RPM.

-The design and power-delivery is what makes them such a great dirt bike for beginners and those who are looking for a capable, fun-to-ride trail bike.
+The design and power delivery are what make them such a great dirt bike for beginners and those who are looking for a capable, fun-to-ride trail bike.

 How fast can a CRF125 go?
 The top speed for a Honda CRF125F is about 50 mph.